All You Need to Know About How to Use a Pole Saw

 Pole saws can help you make smoother cuts through thick branches and thick logs.

-- Make sure that the pole saw is set up on the correct height.
-Ensure that its pull cord is in accessible from the handles so you can use both hands to hold the pole while operating th
+- Make sure that the pole saw is set up at the correct height.
+Ensure that its pull cord is accessible from the handles so you can use both hands to hold the pole while operating the saw smoothly.

 - Hold the pole firmly using both hands and climb a ladder to cut branches from a tall tree.
 It is best to apply for the services of arborists if you are not experienced enough to use a pole saw.
 It will help you in maintaining and preserving the health and safety of your tree.

 - Perform the trunk cutting by positioning the branch to remove the cut section.
 You will need to have the saw at an angle of 90 degrees from the sawn end when cutting.

 - Orient the branches or trunks of a tree so you can easily cut it in a straight line.
 You can cut it diagonally if you want to make the cut branches a little shorter.

 - Choose to cut the branches in a straight line having an angle of 45 degrees.
 The position of the pole saw will tailor-cut each limb for a cleaner, smoother surface.

 - Ensure that you are not wearing loose clothing when using a pole saw.
 Loose clothing can create hindrances and can lead to accidental injuries.

 - While trimming the shrubs and hedges, make sure that the length of the branches does not reach the ground.
 Ensure to trim them to a safe length.